Elida Kraja, Professor

 @ Florissant Valley | Forest Park | Meramec | Online

 This accounting technology degree program is designed to prepare students to become accounting assistants or paraprofessionals.
 The program includes a general education component as well as a strong accounting knowledge base and strong computer accounting skills.
 This area of study offers a degree option as well as a certificate.
-The courses in each of the certificate programs provide a stepping stone toward completion of the next higher degree or certificate; so students can start by completing the certificate that is easiest to obtain, and then continue to earn another certificate or degree.
+The courses in each of the certificate program provides a stepping stone toward completion of the AAS degree, so students can start by completing the certificate and then continue to earn a degree.